zhangs-oclc/simpleFlightSearch/README.md

 https://docs.couchbase.com/server/5.5/analytics/quick-start.html#Using_docker

 Create a new bucket and add the documents included in project.

 [Flight Documents](./flight-docs/flight-sample.json)

 The file contains an array.
-Make a document out of each array element and chose any document key that you want.
+Make a document out of each array element.
+You can you use any value you want as the document key.
+Create a N1QL statement update the date component of the arrrival and departure properties of each document.
+This will allow you to specify a current date when searching.

 You must use Angular 4 or higher.
 Style however you would like.
 You have total freedom to do what you want but make sure it can do these two things: